Меню:

 </resource>

-By default Clojure's source code is placed in the src/main/clojure directory of the project with sub-directories, according to structure of your program.
-While source for tests are placed in the src/test/clojure directory.
+By default, Clojure's source code is placed in the src/main/clojure directory of the project's tree, while source code for tests is placed in the src/test/clojure directory.
 These default values could be changed in plugin's configuration.

-clojure-maven-plugin implements several commands (goals) that could be divided into two groups:
+clojure-maven-plugin implements several commands (goals) that could be divided into following groups:

 Clojure-related repositories

-To use these repositories you need to add following code into repositories section in pom.xml:
+To use repository you need to add following code into repositories section in pom.xml:

 <repository>